JanvandenBrand/2022-09-16-data-analysis-pipelines/index.md

 This is a pilot workshop, testing out a lesson that is still under development.
 The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
 {% endif %}

-{% comment %}
-AUDIENCE

-Explain who your audience is.
-(In particular, tell readers if the workshop is only open to people from a particular institution.
-{% endcomment %}
 {% if site.carpentry == "swc" %}
 {% include swc/who.html %}
 {% elsif site.carpentry == "dc" %}